 (Photo source from Mathilda)

-I just love this next French tradition which is mainly practiced in Northern France for the new year.
-It involves offering guests who stop by to wish you well for the new year a home-made gaufres-seches.
+I just love this next French tradition, which is mainly practiced in Northern France for the new year.
+It involves offering guests who stop by to wish you well for the new year homemade gaufres-seches.

-These cute little “gaufre seche de nouvel ans” which literally means dried new year’s waffles are sometimes called “les gaufrettes” or “les étrennes” and they have the same texture and taste as ice cream cones but with more of a vanilla taste to them.
+These cute little “gaufre seche de nouvel and,” which literally means dry New Year’s waffles are sometimes called “les gaufrettes” or “les étrennes,” and they have the same texture and taste as ice cream cones but with more of a vanilla taste to them.

 15-Celebrations don’t end until the 6th of January: